HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ## 5 Berry         14           45   0.273
     ## 6 Spencer       14           45   0.27

 We have data from 18 players.
 The main columns are of the number of `hits` for their first 45 `times_at_bat`.
-I got the `player` through `times_at_bat` values directly from the paper.
+I got the `player`, `hits`, and `times_at_bat` values directly from the paper.
 However, Efron and Morris didn't include the batting averages for the end of the season in the paper.
-But I was able to find those values [online](http://statweb.stanford.edu/~ckirby/brad/LSI/chapter1.pdf).
+Happily, I was able to find those values [online](http://statweb.stanford.edu/~ckirby/brad/LSI/chapter1.pdf).
 They're included in the `true_ba` column.

 > ...These were all the players who happened to have batted exactly 45 times the day the data were tabulated.
-A batting average is defined, of course, simple as the number of hits divided by the number of times at bat; it is always a number between 0 and 1. (p.
+A batting average is defined, of course, simply as the number of hits divided by the number of times at bat; it is always a number between 0 and 1. (p.
 119)

-I like to understand what I'm doing with lots of plots.
-The color theme for the plots in this project comes from [here](https://teamcolorcodes.com/seattle-mariners-color-codes/).
+I like use a lot of plots to better understand what I'm doing.
+Before we start plotting, I should point out the color theme in this project comes from [here](https://teamcolorcodes.com/seattle-mariners-color-codes/).

 ``` r
 navy_blue <- "#0C2C56"